hidanielle/hidanielle.github.io/_posts/blog/2015-03-06-css-methodologies.markdown

 - blog
 ---

-Objects in front-end development are simply HTML elements.
-The CSS is where we make those objects, or elements, modular and location independent to be able to place them anywhere on a page and behave predictably.

 This is based off of a presentation I put together for an intro to CSS Methodologies.
 I thought it might be beneficial to write it out here (as opposed to only having it in Powerpoint).
 I apologize if some of the descriptions are brief, as it was written to be accompanied by my speaking :)

+## Object Oriented CSS (OOCSS)

+Objects in front-end development are simply HTML elements.
+The CSS is where we make those objects, or elements, modular and location independent to be able to place them anywhere on a page and behave predictably.

 ## Basic principles: